Currency: Czech Koruna (CZK)

 Live Poker Legislation in Czech Republic

-The 2016 law we mentioned in our intro banned gambling from certain locations, such as bars, restaurants and gas stations.
+The 2016 gambling law banned gambling from certain locations, such as bars, restaurants and gas stations.
 Prior to that piece of legislation taking effect, there were minimal regulations on land based gambling.

 Live Poker Venues in Czech Republic

-The King’s Casino in Rozvadov is of Europe’s most famous poker venues.
+The King’s Casino in Rozvadov is one of Europe’s most famous poker venues with the biggest poker room in Europe.
 Rozvadov is right on the Czech-German border.
-The owner of the casino, Leon Tsoukernik is mentioned above in this article under “famous Czech poker players”.
+The owner of the casino, Leon Tsoukernik, is mentioned above in this article under “famous Czech poker players”.

 As for cash games, they have NLHE and PLO tables running 24/7.
 Hold’em starts at €1/€3, while the lowest PLO stakes are €2/€2.
 They both go up to €50/€100, with €5,000 (50BB) minimum buy-in.
 However, their website suggests you won’t have trouble finding bigger games in there – as they write, “don’t hesitate to ask our poker staff for any higher limit”.